thin-edge/thin-edge.io/docs/src/references/configuration_files.md

 sidebar_position: 5
 ---

-# Thin-edge config files

-Thin-edge.io requires config files for its operation.
+%%te%% requires config files for its operation.
 The `tedge init` command is used to create the base directory and other directories inside the base directory with appropriate user and permissions.
 The `tedge-mapper` and `tedge-agent` will create the config directories/files inside the base directory that are required for their operation on startup.